 So it should come as no surprise that I’ve got a few business books that I’d recommend all online business owners should read.
 In this list are 6 books I highly recommend reading this year if you’re getting serious about your business and are working to step into the CEO role even more.

-I do want to note that several of the books listed below were written with larger companies in mind, but the concepts and lessons in each of them can be tweaked and applied to smaller businesses.
+I do want to note, several of the books listed below were written with larger companies in mind, but the concepts and lessons in each of them can be tweaked and applied to smaller businesses.

 01. Profit First by Mike Michalowicz